cache2k/cache2k/src/site/markdown/0/UPCOMING.md

   * Eviction: Don't generate ghost entries when no eviction is needed.
 Improves performance when cache is operated below the maximum capacity.
   * Add missing expiry event, when entry is expired immediately after an update
-  * EntryProcessor did not honor expiry times or policy
   * Remove the output of the build information to standard error
   * Higher safety gap (27 seconds) for timer event, if sharp expiry is requested
   * `peekEntry()` and entry processor did leave a stale entry in some situations
-  * `MutableCacheEntry.setException()` behavior is defined
+  * `MutableCacheEntry.setException()` was a stub, behavior is now defined
+  * Renaming of JMX properties

 ## API Changes and new methods